joeywhelan/dfbot/README.md

 # dfbot
-Google Cloud Function webhook and web client code for a simple chatbot.
+Google DialogFlow.
+Cloud Function webhook and web client code for a simple chatbot.